 Technology inherits the politics of its authors, but almost all technology can be harnessed in ways that transcend these frameworks.
 Even in its harmful and chaotic state, it is still possible to marvel at the opportunities afforded to us through design.
 But arrogant practice that produce brutally naive outcomes must be transcended to facilitate empathetic products and broader platforms.
 We must stop making decisions inside of a rose-coloured echo-chamber.
 As designers it is time to collectively address the political, social and human costs of weaponised design.

 ■ Berlin, Winter 2018.

 Commissioned by Tactical Tech and included in ‘Our Data Our Selves’ a collection of essays on Data and Discrimination.
-Edited by Arikia Millikan.
-Special thanks to Rose Regina Lawrence, Sema Karaman, Dalia Othman, Louis Center, Ignatius Gilfedder and Maya Ganesh.
+Edited by Maya Ganesh & Arikia Millikan.
+Special thanks to Rose Regina Lawrence, Sema Karaman, Dalia Othman, Louis Center and Ignatius Gilfedder.

 Dani Deahal, Snapchat’s newest feature is also its biggest privacy threat, The Verge, 2017. ↩︎

 Sarah Perez, Twitter quickly kills a poorly thought out anti-abuse measure, Tech Crunch, 2017. ↩︎